 A lot of franchisees want to learn more about multi-unit franchise ownership and how an area developer agreement can bring that about.
 Franchisees pick up on the fact that a senior care franchise is relatively low overhead with an extremely competitive initial investment.

-The low investment at Seniors Helpers is just over $80,000 and the high initial investment is still under $120,000.
+The low investment at Seniors Helpers is approximately $103,300 and the high initial investment is $142,300.
 Senior Helpers is also ranked within the top 200 in Entrepreneur Magazine’s Franchise 500 ranking.

 The low initial investment coupled with over 3% growth in the last year and an expanding industry are big contributors to the high ranking.